 Provider Access Statement

-The Department of Education, July 2021: "Baker Clause" and the Provider Access Legislation, January 2023
+The Department of Education, July 2021: "Baker Clause" and the Provider Access Legislation, January 2023 employment destinations.
+This helps students to choose their pathways, improve their life opportunities and contribute to a productive and successful economy.

 Rationale